Winz-Mawin7/docker-monitoring-bundle/README.md

 > _**Grafana**_ is an open-source for monitoring dashboard can add various data sources.

+Using below command to copy cert and key for grafana because grafana not have permission for access /etc/letsencrypt/live folder

 ```
 $ sudo cat /etc/letsencrypt/live/DOMAIN.NAME/cert.pem >> ~/docker-monitoring-bundle/Monitoring/certs/cert.pem